 Searching for the perfect cath lab?
 It’s a lot more work than you thought, huh?
 Some people love the hunt, the chance to see what the imaging equipment jungle has to offer and to snare the system that best balances utility and economy for their site.
 Others: not so much.
 It can be incredibly difficult to hunt when you have no idea what prey you’re after.

 Fortunately, we can help you narrow your search and get you stalking the best game for your imaging AND budgetary needs.
-We know you’ll have plenty of questions for us along the way, but the best place for Cath Lab hunters to start the safari is by answering the following questions...
+We know you’ll have plenty of questions for us along the way, but the best place for cath lab hunters to start their journey is by answering the following questions for themselves.

-- Do you plan to replace your hemodynamics system (cath lab monitoring system)?
+- Do you plan to replace your hemodynamics system?
 What type of monitoring system do you currently have?
 Staying in the same manufacturer family can help ease the transition to a new lab for your staff.

-- Is the lab on-grade (floor-level with no basement), or above-grade with an accessible floor underneath?
+- Is the lab on-grade (floor-level, with no basement), or above-grade with an accessible floor underneath?
 What floor is the system on?
 This information will have ramifications on both your construction/remodeling and the logistics of rigging your new lab into your building.